RafaelBarbieru/slinks/README.md

 -   _Groups_ are specific categories.
 -   _Links_ are hyperlink text strings that point to a URL and open in a new tab.

-This is the intended use of the app, however, everyone can use it as they desire.
+This is the intended use of the app, however, anyone can use it differently.

 ### Add a block